Stephan Ross: Personal life

 In 1969, Ross married Suzanne London.
 Ross's marriage to London ended in divorce.
-They had one son, Michael P. Ross, who was the first Jewish president of the Boston City Council, and a daughter Julie Ross, an attorney.
+They had one son, Michael P. Ross, who was the first Jewish president of the Boston City Council; and a daughter.
 His brother, the only other member of his family to survive the Holocaust, died in 1990.
 Ross resided in Newton, Massachusetts, until his death on February 24, 2020.

 Ross spent decades trying to find an American soldier he met at Dachau who hugged him and gave him some food and an American flag.
 According to Ross, the soldier "gave me a will to live, he restored my faith.
 He was the first person to show me compassion, he took me back to the civilized world".
 In 1989, Ross appeared on an episode of Unsolved Mysteries as part of his search.
 Although the soldier, Steve Sattler, had died before the episode aired, his family saw it and met with Ross in 2012.

 In 2010, Ross was named an Outstanding American by Choice by United States Citizenship and Immigration Services (USCIS).

 In 2017, Etched in Glass: The Legacy of Steve Ross, a documentary about Ross' life, premiered at the Boston Jewish Film Festival.
 In 2018, his autobiography From Broken Glass: My Story of Finding Hope in Hitler's Death Camps to Inspire a New Generation was published.